cloner3000/sistem-pelayanan/readme.md

 - [NIAT](https://id.wikipedia.org/wiki/Niat)

 ## How To Install
-1. Download this repository using git-CLI : `git clone https://github.com/dekiakbar/MultiRole.git`
+1. Download this repository using git-CLI : `git clone https://github.com/dekiakbar/sistem-pelayanan`
-2. Change the directory to the project folder : `cd MultiRole`
+2. Change the directory to the project folder : `cd sistem-pelayanan`
 3. Then install the composer, type this command on your terminal : `composer install`
 4. Skip this step if you are using window : `cp .env.example .env`
 5. Then open the .env file and fill it with your database name, database user, and database password.